 A nightly nighttime rendezvous with God in silence can and will become habit forming.
 The desire to meet the Lord in the silent darkness of the night will grow to the point that you will eventually find yourself carefully arranging your daily schedule so that you retire for the evening rest at the same time each night or as close to it as is possible.
 You will go about organizing your daytime schedule so that you will not be cheated out of your time with the Lord.

 You may find yourself needing less sleep.
-A number of the saints slept very little, but prayed incessantly.
+A number of the saints slept very little, but spent many hours in prayer.
 Certainly, the time for getting up for the regular night vigil will become easier as you intensify the practice.
-The alarm clock won’t be necessary.
+An alarm clock may not be necessary.
 Just a word said to your Guardian Angel will suffice.
 There can be times when remaining awake might be challenging.
 This becomes much less of a challenge as time progresses.
 A slight rocking motion of the head or body can help one stay awake.
 Or you can change to another prayer format or change prayer posture.

-As you gain more experience in getting out of bed and going to the place of prayer, you will notice your body’s temperature rising before even getting up, possibly to the point of sweating.
-This can aid a person in realizing the call to prayer has occurred, just as in the final minutes of prayer, you will notice the body cooling down, as it readies itself for sleep once again.
+As you gain more experience in getting out of bed and going to the place of prayer, you might notice your body’s temperature rising before even getting up, possibly to the point of sweating.
+This can aid a person in realizing the call to prayer has occurred, just as in the final minutes of prayer, you can become aware that the body is cooling down, as it readies itself for sleep once again.
 These temperature differentials are measurements are in tenths of a degree and would require a basel body temperature to register these variants.

 The nighttime silence is a powerful, silent elixir for the spirit.
 It might even be intoxicating.
 It also is a profound weapon against Satan and his ilk.